xuanling-123/apple-sales-data-engineering/README.md

 ### **Workflow 2: Only iPhone and AirPods**
 #### Objective:
 Identify customers who purchased **only iPhones** and **AirPods**, with no additional products.

+#### **Business Context and Applications**
+1. **Identifying Core Customer Segments**:
+   - Highlight loyal customers who consistently buy iPhones and AirPods but no other products.
+   - Use this data to better understand a core demographic of Apple’s customer base.

+2. **Targeted Upselling**:
+   - Introduce these customers to additional products (e.g., Apple Watch, iPads) by showcasing seamless integration with iPhones and AirPods.
+   - Drive multi-product adoption, encouraging customers to explore the full Apple ecosystem.

+3. **Feedback and Engagement**:
+   - Engage this focused customer group via surveys, loyalty programs, or exclusive events.
+   - Gather feedback to refine product offerings and marketing strategies.

+#### **How It Helps Sales**
+- Maximize the effectiveness of **marketing campaigns** by targeting customers who are most likely to convert.
+- Increase **customer lifetime value (CLTV)** by introducing them to other complementary Apple products.

+#### **Example Business Scenario**
+A customer consistently purchases only iPhones and AirPods.
+Using insights from this workflow:
+- Apple targets the customer with a promotion for the Apple Watch, emphasizing features like integration with HealthKit and the iPhone.
+- Result: Successful upselling and deeper customer engagement with the Apple ecosystem.

 #### Steps:
 1. **Extraction**: